 Rua Garrett in Lisbon is among the loveliest shopping streets, with a diverse assortment of vendors and a provenance reaching back to the 1700s.

-Every city has at least one outstanding street of elegant shops.
+Every major city has at least one outstanding street of elegant shops.
 London’s Bond Street, Florence’s Via Tornabuoni, Paris’ Rue Saint Honore.
 In Lisbon, it is the Rua Garrett.
 This is an upscale shopping street with elegant designer stores that attract shoppers with a healthy bank balance and a need for retail therapy — or perhaps just to gaze in the windows and dream.

 With Lisbon being the second oldest capital in Europe, there are also, of course, some historically relevant shops with antique storefronts that are blended in among the newer exclusive designer and shoe stores … and the finest restaurants helmed by the most notable chefs of the day.